duksctf/duksctf.github.io/_posts/2016-04-18-PCTF2016-fixedpoint.md

 date: 2016-04-18 21:00
 ---

 *Here another solution to a pwn challenge.
-They are no vulnerability per say, but a rather interesting way of getting code execution.*
+They are no vulnerability per say, but a rather interesting way of getting code execution through floating point arithmetics.*

 <!--more-->